-Before split
+Before split After split

+Equity Equity

-Common Shares
+Common Shares Common Shares

-Authorized - 5,000 Shares
+Authorized - 5,000 Shares Authorized - ?

-Issued and Outstanding

-- 1,000 Shares

-- ?
 Shares

+Issued and Outstanding Issued and Outstanding

+1,000 Shares \$100,000 - ?
+Shares \$?

 - 1. Complete the equity section of the balance sheet after the split. - 2.
 Record a memorandum indicating the new number of shares. - 3.
 If the market value per share was \$40 before the split, what would be the market value after the split?
 Why?